AxisCommunications/docker-acap/README.md

  | grep "browser_download_url.*Docker_Daemon_.*_<ARCH>\_signed.eap"
 ```

-The prebuilt Docker ACAP application is signed, read more about signing
+The prebuilt application is signed, read more about signing
 [here][signing-documentation].

 ### Installation

 > [!NOTE]
-> Migrating from rootful Docker ACAP application
+> Migrating from rootful application
 >
-> If you are upgrading from a rootful Docker ACAP application, i.e, any version before 3.0,
+> If you are upgrading from a rootful application, i.e, any version before 3.0,
 > the following is recommended:
 >
 >- Copy any Docker images that you want to persist from the device to your computer.
->- Stop the Docker ACAP application.
+>- Stop the application.
->- Uninstall the Docker ACAP application.
+>- Uninstall the application.
 >- If you use the SD card as storage either format it or manually remove the `dockerd` directory (`/var/spool/storage/SD_DISK/dockerd`).
 >- Restart the device.
->- Install the rootless Docker ACAP application.
+>- Install the rootless application.

 Installation can be done by using either the device web ui or the [VAPIX][vapix] application API.